zend-server-plugins/Documentation/RouteAPI.md

 }
 ```
 ##setWatchedFunction##
-This method is used to register two callbacks to your user function.
-One when the function is entered and one for when it exits.
+setWatchedFunction enables you to track one of your application functions.
+It provides you with the ability to set two callback functions that will be called whenever the application function is executed.
+The first callback will be called when the function is entered, and the second will be called when the function exits.
-If you need the function arguments - you can find them in $context[‘functionArgs’].
+You can also have access to the function parameters using $context[‘functionArgs’].

 ```php
 $myAppPlugin>setWatchedFunction(MyRouteClass::resolveRoute, array($myAppPlugin, ‘resolveRouteEnter’), array($myAppPlugin, ‘resolveRouteLeave’);
 ```